Back to Blog

 BitSentry vs Coroot: Two Ways to Get to Root Cause

 Coroot traces dependencies with eBPF.
-We read logs over SSH.
+We run diagnostic runbooks and read your logs.
 Same goal, different route.

 Agustinus Theodorus April 9, 2026 Updated April 13, 2026 4 min read

 Coroot and BitSentry both promise faster root cause analysis.
 Coroot gets there through eBPF instrumentation and service dependency maps.
-We get there through SSH and log interpretation.
+We get there through diagnostic runbooks and log interpretation.
 Same destination, completely different route.

 If you’ve been looking at open source RCA tools, you’ve probably seen Coroot.
 7,300+ GitHub stars, used by Walmart and Comcast, installs in minutes with zero code changes.
 It’s a legitimate product.
 The question is which approach to root cause fits your infrastructure better.